 Figure 6.3.9-1: Procedure for intent negotiation during fulfilment phase

-1. MnS Consumer sends a request to create or modify an intent instance (see createMOI operation or modifyMOIAttributes operation defined in TS 28.532 [3]) to MnS Producer, providing intent information for the new intent to be created.
+1. MnS Consumer generates the intent information and sends a request to create or modify an intent instance (see createMOI operation or modifyMOIAttributes operation defined in TS 28.532 [3]) to MnS Producer, providing intent information for the new intent to be created.
 The detailed intent information sees attributes (attribute which "isWritable" property is "True") of the concrete intent IOC defined in clause 6.2.
 The value for attribute "intentMgmtPurpose" is "FULFILMENT_WITH_NEGOTIATION".

 2. Based on the received request, the MnS Producer creates the concrete intent instance (i.e., instance of intent IOC) and configures the new created intent MOI with the received intent information.